 How large is the Engine SDK?

-Engine for iOS adds approximately 1.7 mb to the size of your app after compilation.
+Engine adds approximately 1.5 mb to the download size of your app, depending on the architecture.

 What’s the average battery consumption?